Sponsored Link •

 soon realize that although in five years of C++ I never once used

-inheritance very useful.
-The process of struggling with Java's
+multiple inheritance very useful.
+The process of struggling with

 interface changed the way I think about

-would make much more use of ABCs that have no data members and only
+I would make much more use of ABCs that have no data members and

 I'm curious if you've had any similar transformation regarding multiple inheritance.
 Is there anything you would say about ABCs or multiple inheritance and their place in designs now that you didn't say 10 years ago?